bernhardschaefer/dbpedia-graph/README.md

 - Redirects (DBpedia Spotlight uses them for spotting & candidate generation): ```redirects_en.nt```

 ## DBpedia Spotlight Fork
-- The DBpedia Graph project is integrated into a [DBpedia Spotlight fork](https://github.com/bernhardschaefer/dbpedia-spotlight)
+- The DBpedia Graph project is integrated into a [DBpedia Spotlight fork](https://github.com/bernhardschaefer/dbpedia-spotlight).
 - Here, the branch [v0.6](https://github.com/bernhardschaefer/dbpedia-spotlight/tree/v0.6) contains all the modified code based on the DBpedia Spotlight version 0.6.
-This branch should be updated to contain the Spotlight master code changes (see [TODO](#todo)).
+This branch needs to be updated at some point to contain the Spotlight master code changes (see [TODO](#todo)).
 - Integration with Spotlight is needed because the DBpedia Graph is only used for disambiguation and does not perform spotting or generation of candidate entities.
 - The code changes are done in the core module of DBpedia Spotlight.
-The affected classes are described in the following.
+The affected classes are described in the [core module](#core-module-code-changes) section.

 ### Core Module Code Changes
 - [DBGraphDisambiguator](https://github.com/bernhardschaefer/dbpedia-spotlight/blob/v0.6/core/src/main/scala/org/dbpedia/spotlight/graphdb/DBGraphDisambiguator.scala): Interface between Spotlight and DBpedia Graph project.